pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/tools/swaggerhub.md

 Follow this [guide](https://support.smartbear.com/swaggerhub/docs/tutorials/getting-started.html) to create your first API in SwaggerHub.

-Next steps: now that we have agreed on our design, we can get started on our implementation.
+Next steps: now that we have agreed on our design, we can start our implementation.

 :::note
-We can actually begin to work on all of next major sections (3, 4 and 5) in parallel.
-In this guide, we will work through the steps sequentially however to simplify the explanation.
+We can start to work on all the next major sections (3, 4 and 5) in parallel.
+In this guide, we will work through the steps in a sequential manner to simplify the explanation.
 :::

 ### 2. Setup your API Mock Environment (Optional)